cdrummey216/whoami/whoami.md

 ### What is it?

-The "golden ratio" refers to a mathematical relationship between two numbers that is observable when the ratio of the sum of the numbers (a+b) divided by the larger number (a) is equal to the ratio of the larger number divided by the smaller number (a/b).The golden ratio is approximately 1.618, and represented by the Greek letter phi, ϕ.
+The "golden ratio" refers to a mathematical relationship between two numbers that is observable when the ratio of the sum of the numbers (a + b) divided by the larger number (a) is equal (=) to the ratio of the larger number divided by the smaller number (a/b).The golden ratio is approximately 1.618, and represented by the Greek letter Phi, ϕ.

 The golden ratio can be approximated using the Fibonacci numbers, which are numbers in a sequential, never-ending pattern that begins with 0 and 1, and continues infinitely by adding the previous two numbers.
 For example, the sequence [0,1,1,2,3,5] represents the first six numbers in the sequence and the pattern is seen in the fact that the sum of the first two numbers (0,1) equal the third number (1).
 The pattern continues in that the sum of the second and third numbers (1, 1) equal the fourth number (2) and so on.

 As the the numbers in the Fibonacci sequence increase, the ratio of any two sequential numbers approach the golden ratio.
-To put it differently, the higher the Fibonacci numbers are in the sequence, the closer their ratio is to 1.618.
+To put it differently, the higher the Fibonacci numbers are in the sequence, the closer their ratio is to Phi (ϕ).
 As shown below, the quotient of 89 and 144 is much closer to the golden ratio that the quotient of 2 and 1, which are much lower in the Fibonacci sequence.

                     2/1 = 2
                     3/2 = 1.5